yendrrek/assessment/README.md

 [x] Make 'INSERT' event not contain any [fields updated] but only 'null'.

 [x] Make 'UPDATE' event not contain any 'null' but only [fields updated].

+[ ] Let users generate their own random file, to avoid situation when a user overwrites other user's event-file.

 [ ] Show results in chronological order.